 Sheetal is an actress, writer, and producer who burst onto the scene with raves in the groundbreaking film, ‘ABCD’, playing the gutsy lead, a risky and memorable role as a promiscuous young girl struggling with the ties of family and tradition.

 Sheetal’s career and personal reputation have drawn the attention of companies worldwide.
 She has represented such brands as Reebok and CHI haircare.
 She was also the first Indian American to appear in Maxim.
-Furthermore, Sheetal is known as much as an actress as she is someone who's outspoken and heavily involved in community outreach.
-She takes an active interest in politics, she's served in AmeriCorps (President Clinton's National Service program), BBBS of LA, and she promotes organizations that encourage communities that are under-represented to make their voices heard.
+Furthermore, Sheetal is known as much as an actress as she is someone who’s outspoken and heavily involved in community outreach.
+She takes an active interest in politics, she’s served in AmeriCorps (President Clinton’s National Service program), BBBS of LA, and is currently on the advisory board of Equality Now and serves as an ambassador for The Representation Project.
 She also regularly speaks on panels and forums internationally.

 You can see Sheetal on the cover of several magazines including Anokhi, Audrey, Woman International as well as featured in magazines ranging from Best Life to Venice.
 Sheetal continues to tackle a wide range of roles and has developed an impressive body of work with an array of challenging and memorable characters in film, television, and theater.